 Since 1921, Federal tax law under IRC §1031 has permitted a taxpayer to exchange business-use or investment assets for other like-kind business-use or investment assets without recognizing taxable gain on the sale of the old assets.
 Taxes which otherwise would be due if the transaction was structured as a sale are deferred.
 Section 1031 transactions range from relatively simple "trade-ins" or 2-party "swaps," to more complex non-simultaneous §1031 exchanges involving separate buyers and sellers.
-Qualifying assets include commercial, agricultural and rental real estate, aircraft, trucks, trailers, containers, railcars, agricultural equipment, heavy equipment, livestock and other assets involved in a broad spectrum of industries.
-Tax rules for non-simultaneous exchanges require the use of an independent third-party Qualified Intermediary ("QI").
-The QI, operating under safe harbors set forth in Treasury Regulations and other official guidance, promotes technical compliance by its taxpayer client, holds the sale proceeds for the benefit of the taxpayer during the exchange, disburses funds for purchase of like-kind replacement property and returns any unused funds to the taxpayer at termination of the exchange.
+Prior to the passage of the Tax Cuts and Jobs Act ("TCJA") in 2017, qualifying assets included commercial, agricultural and rental real estate, aircraft, trucks, trailers, containers, railcars, agricultural equipment, heavy equipment, livestock and other assets involved in a broad spectrum of industries.
+Effective January 1, 2018, the TCJA limits the application of IRC §1031 to only real property.

+The Treasury Regulations governing non-simultaneous exchanges require the use of an independent third-party Qualified Intermediary ("QI").
+The QI, operating under safe harbors set forth in the Regulations and other official guidance, holds the sale proceeds for the benefit of the taxpayer during the exchange, disburses funds for purchase of like-kind replacement property, returns any unused funds to the taxpayer at termination of the exchange and promotes technical compliance with the Regulations.
 Section 1031 exchanges must be completed within 180 days.
 Taxpayers recognize gain and pay tax on any unused funds or when they ultimately sell the replacement property and "cash out" of their investment.